ALA-herbarium/documentation/images.md

 # Image management

+## Verifying images

+If you would like to verify that the images are the correct ones for a record, add an attribute to the record (either manually or using the bulk loader): `type=processing history`, `value=verified to source`, with the word ‘image’ somewhere in the Remarks, adding your username and the date.

 ## Poor images

- * _If_ a record is found for which there is i) a low resolution DNG or JPG, or ii) an out of focus DNG or JPG, or iii) the wrong image for the record (according to barcode and specimen metadata)
+_If_ a record is found for which there is i) a low resolution DNG or JPG, or ii) an out of focus DNG or JPG, or iii) the wrong image for the record (according to barcode and specimen metadata) _then_:
-    _then_:

  * _if_ the record _also_ has better quality media attached
    _then_:
     * Delete the poor quality or incorrect media (see below)
  * _else_:
     * (Updated 2024-01-05): **(i)** Add an attribute to the record (either manually or using the bulk loader): `type=processing history`, `value=needs reimaging`.
 A remark is only needed in one situation: if the DNG is correct but the JPG is not (i.e., JPG out of focus, low resolution, wrong specimen sheet), in which case include the words (upper or lower case) ‘regenerate’ and ‘jpeg’ (or ‘jpg’); this information will permit the fixing of this quality issue without refinding the specimen and reimaging it. _Without_ this flag in the remarks, the specimen will be re-imaged (adding new DNG and JPG), whatever the reason. **(ii)** _Delete_ all the incorrect, blurred, low resolution images, DNG and/or JPG (see below).

 ## Deleting media